talisein/dregarnuhr/README.md

 # Limitations (TODOs)

-o The table of contents after the front matter does not reflect the contents.
-(Internally a toc metadata is updated, but this html toc will need to be rewritten). o There is no omnibus option yet.
+- The table of contents after the front matter does not reflect the contents.
+(Internally a toc metadata is updated, but this html toc will need to be rewritten).
+- There is no omnibus option yet.

 # Examples
 The simplest invockation of dregarnuhr takes an input directory with your